 Sea Watch – North Myrtle Beach

-North Myrtle Beach offers even more affordable accommodation choices, yet it’s still within a 10 minute drive of the Myrtle Beach Boardwalk.
-The Sea Watch Resort is a large, older property, with a variety of suite choices meant to accommodate families for weeks at a time.
+North Myrtle Beach offers even more affordable accommodation choices.
+And it’s still within a 10 minute drive of the Myrtle Beach Boardwalk.
+The Sea Watch Resort is an older property with a variety of suite choices meant to accommodate families for weeks at a time.

 Rooms have full kitchens, and the Captain’s Cove offers delicious buffet breakfasts complete with a custom omelette bar.
-The pool deck is extensive, with six pools, two lazy rivers, and 10 hot tubs, with kid-friendly dance parties during weekend evenings.
+The pool deck is extensive, with six pools, two lazy rivers, and 10 hot tubs.
+The resort holds kid-friendly dance parties during weekend evenings.

-From gators to golf, these ten Myrtle Beach activities and attractions will keep kids entertained, happy and ready to drop from exhaustion at the end of the day; a perfect recipe for a successful family vacation at the beach.
+These ten Myrtle Beach activities and attractions will keep kids entertained and ready to drop from exhaustion at the end of the day; a perfect recipe for a successful family vacation at the beach.

 Of special note to Canadians: Check Visit Myrtle Beach for seasonal special rates for visiting Canadians, including its 60 More Days of Summer deals.